What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Introduction

 \section{Introduction}

-Spatio-temporal grounding (STG) involves the challenging process of locating events in space and time within video data which utilizes text referential expressions as input.
-To this end, methods usually need to train on a combination of spatio-temporal bounding box annotation, together with a human-generated caption, describing the visual content of the bounding box \cite{yang2022tubedetr, jin2022embracing}.
-Compared to that, multimodal self-supervised learning tries to leverage ``free'' data sources, such as video and respective automatic speech recognition (ASR) captions from large-scale instructional videos to learn representations without human annotation \cite{miech2019howto100m,miech2020end,alayrac2020self,akbari2021vatt,chen2021multimodal}.
-Beyond achieving state-of-the-art performance on various tasks after fine-tuning, the resulting models also show great capabilities for zero-shot tasks such as cross-modal video retrieval or classification and also allow for zero-shot temporal action segmentation and detection based on free text queries~\cite{Zhukov2019CrossTask,kuehne2019mining,tang2019coin,chen2021multimodal,ShvetsovaCVPR22Everything}.

-Beyond that, other approaches show label-free spatial grounding from multimodal data, mainly image-caption \cite{akbari2019multi,yang2022unitab,li2022grounded,wang2022cris,zhong2022regionclip} or video-caption pairs \cite{tan2021look,shi2019not}.
-Here, the goal is to correctly localize a referential expression in an image or each video frame, e.g., via a bounding box or a heatmap.
-But the assumption is that the evaluated expression is visible in the image or all video frames.
-Those methods are thus not optimized to detect whether an event is present in a video.
+Spatio-temporal grounding (STG) describes the challenging task of locating events in space and time within video data based on text referential expressions.
+Methods in this field usually rely on a combination of spatio-temporal bounding box annotation, together with a human-generated caption, describing the visual content of the bounding box \citep{yang2022tubedetr, jin2022embracing}, which limits their generalizability beyond the given training scenario.
+Compared to that, as a second line of work, multimodal self-supervised learning tries to leverage ``free'' data sources, such as video and automatic speech recognition (ASR) captions from large-scale instructional videos to learn representations without human annotation \citep{miech2019howto100m,miech2020end,alayrac2020self,akbari2021vatt,chen2021multimodal}.
+The resulting models achieve state-of-the-art performance on zero-shot tasks such as cross-modal video retrieval or classification and also for zero-shot temporal action segmentation and detection based on free text queries~\citep{Zhukov2019CrossTask,kuehne2019mining,tang2019coin,chen2021multimodal,ShvetsovaCVPR22Everything}, but usually lack spatial localization abilities.
+A third line of work focuses on label-free spatial grounding, e.g. by training on image-caption \citep{akbari2019multi,yang2022unitab,li2022grounded,wang2022cris,zhong2022regionclip} or video-caption pairs \citep{tan2021look,shi2019not}.
+The goal is to correctly localize a referential expression in an image or each video frame, e.g., via a bounding box or a heatmap.
+However, those methods are not optimized to detect whether an event is present in a video.
+The assumption is thus that the evaluated expression is visible in the image or in all video frames.